WPDevelopers/wp-scheduled-posts/readme.txt

 ## 🎁 [FREEBIE] Handful Plugins To Improve Your WordPress Site
 If you like SchedulePress, then consider checking out our other WordPress Plugins & take your website to next level:

-🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 2 million active users in the WordPress repository..
+🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 2 Million+ active users in the WordPress repository..

 🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.